Fitting 9 million people onto a landmass the size of Connecticut sounds doable.

-It sounds like an easy task to fit 8 million people onto a land mass the size of Connecticut.
-In the case of Switzerland with 60 percent mountainous terrain, it boils down to a population density of 1000 people per sq km in the rest of the country.
-In real terms, these conditions propel Switzerland well into the top 20 list of countries with highest population density.
+But in Switzerland, with 60 percent mountainous terrain, this boils down to a population density of 1000 people per sq km in the liveable parts of the country.
+These conditions propel Switzerland well into the top 20 list of countries with the highest population density.

 There are several strategies for finding a vacant apartment in Zürich:

 - Networking (and thus being among the first to know)

 - Online research and individual applications

 Flatfox is a free apartment finder for Switzerland

 Mattia Regi has seen it all: Having lived in Zürich for ten years, he has moved no less than seven times.
 "At apartment viewings, people would line up around the block."

 So Mattia and co-founder Bernhard Mäder drew up a business plan on a napkin...
 They weighed the economic costs generated by the apartment search, the application procedure, and the viewings.
 "Why should 200 people wait for an apartment viewing with only one lucky tenant?"

 On top of this, the due diligence and selection process for 200 applicants is no minor task for a landlord.
 All in all, the economic costs of the status quo are significant, which compelled the two entrepreneurs to launch Flatfox.

 I had a chance to sit down with the team behind Flatfox.
 "Flatfox is perfect for a niche market: Our website especially helps newcomers to Switzerland as they don't have access to a social network yet.
 On top, it allows someone from abroad to locate attractive flats and apply for them online."